 Repeat to add additional tags.

-To close the chat, click the x icon in the upper-left corner.
+To close the chat, click the x icon in the upper rightmost corner of the chat header.

 Send a message via a Ticket